-(1) REGS industrial cleaning was discontinued in 2019 and is reported in discontinued operations.
-REGS in 2020 is reported in environmental solutions.
+(1) REGS services division was discontinued in 2019 and is reported in discontinued operations.
+The remaining manufacturing division is reported in environmental solutions 2020.

 The composition of our reportable segments is consistent with that used by our Chief Operating Decision Maker ("CODM") to evaluate performance and allocate resources.
 All of our operations are located in the U.S. The Company has not allocated corporate selling, general and administrative expenses, and stock-based compensation to the segments.
 All intercompany transactions have been eliminated.